artemalexpetrov/flickcrit4sky/README.md

 Flick Critique
 ==============

-Flick Critique is a movie rating application built with Java and Spring Boot.
+Flick Critique is a simplified movie rating application built with Java and Spring Boot.
 The application provides a platform where users rate movies.
+The solution aims to demonstrate proficiency through a practical project that covers a spectrum of Java-related topics, including OOP, Design Patterns, Testing, Database Integration, API Design, Dockerization and Observability.

 ---